-Less Framework 4 I called Less Framework "a CSS grid system for designing adaptive websites".
+Less Framework 4 - adaptive CSS grid system I called Less Framework "a CSS grid system for designing adaptive websites".
 It was basically a fixed-width grid that adapted to a couple of then popular screen widths by shedding some of its columns.
 It also had matching typographic presets to go with it, built with a modular scale based on the golden ratio.
 The resources it was originally published with are still available on GitHub.
 Contrary to how most CSS frameworks work, Less Framework simply provided a set of code comments and visual templates, instead of having predefined classes to control the layout with.
 This is how I still work today and definitely a method I advocate.

 The Free Keyword Niche Finder - WordStream's Niche Keyword Research Tool Learn More about The FREE Keyword Niche Finder Want to know more about The Free Keyword Niche Finder, like what are "keyword niches," or what does "relative frequency" mean, or where do we get the data from for our keyword finder?
 Then, keep reading or you can use the links to the right to jump down to a particular topic of interest.

 Bootstrap Toolbox - Tools, Utilities, Generators and Templates Ever since it was initially released, Bootstrap has taken the internet by a storm.
 It keeps growing in popularity with each passing day — and why shouldn’t it be popular?
 After all, where else do you find a responsive framework with such an extensive library of pre-styled components, and a community that offers many, many extras and addons?
 In this collection, we have put together some of the best Bootstrap resources.
 Nay!
 We have tried to create the ultimate Bootstrap toolbox page: utilities, generators, templates… and much more!